akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 7.Save and Close the Code Editor once completed.

-8.Now, let's create the deployment by running below command.
+8.Now, let's create the deployment by running the below command.
 Please ensure to use your existing **Resource group** named **linux-empty-XXXX** and wait for the deployment to finish.

    ``az group deployment create -g linux-empty-XXXX --template-file azuredeploy.json --parameters azuredeploy.parameters.json ``